-We connect these phases through a cloud-based tool that works along with IoT (Internet of Things) sensors, and tablets used on the field.
-This way it’s possible to identify and gather valuable data from the material, degradation state, and TAGS of assets in real-time with inputs made on the software platform, improving inspection and maintenance activities.
+In this way, we connect all the previously contextualized data in a cloud-based tool with the data that is being generated in real time by sensors and tablets used on the field.
+This way it’s possible to identify and gather valuable information from the asset, such as degradation state and efficiency, improving inspection and maintenance activities.

-By doing it, you’ll have the ability to control, manage, and predict asset integrity status, inspection and maintenance operations, according to the life-cycle of the material.
-It is a major improvement of the industrial process that can save up to 25% of the maintenance budget.
+From the use of Digital Twin, you’ll have the ability to control asset integrity status, manage inspection and maintenance operations, and predict the life-cycle of the material for example.
+It is an important industrial process improvement that can save a lot of the maintenance budget.

 Do you want to know more about our results and how our Digital Twin Platform works?
 Download our Digital Twins Portfolio in the form below!

 Want to see it in action?
 Access our use cases